Beegal0w/JavaServer/README.md

 # JavaServer
 Basic java Server and Client

+## Description
+This project creates a server that a client can connect to.
+When a client connects, the server sends back three random cards from a predefined list, then disconnects.

 ## How to Run

 1. Open two terminals and navigate to the folder containing the Java files.